lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

 eKuiper's EdgeX source connector can subscribe to the message from [EdgeX message bus](https://github.com/edgexfoundry/go-mod-messaging) and feed into the eKuiper streaming process pipeline. eKuiper's EdgeX source connector is tailored to consume events directly from EdgeX, ensuring effective stream processing without any manual schema definitions, thanks to EdgeX's predefined data types in its reading objects.

-## Configure EdgeX Connector
+## Configurations

 The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API,](../../../api/restapi/configKey.md) or configuration file.
 This section focuses on configuring eKuiper connectors with the configuration file.

-eKuiper's default MQTT source configuration resides at `$ekuiper/etc/sources/edgex.yaml`.
-This configuration serves as a base for all MQTT connections.
+eKuiper's default EdgeX source configuration resides at `$ekuiper/etc/sources/edgex.yaml`.
+This configuration serves as a base for all EdgeX connections.
 However, for specific use cases, you might need [custom configurations](#custom-configurations). eKuiper's [connector selector](../../connector.md#connection-selector) further enhances this by allowing connection reuse across configurations.

 See below for a demo configuration with the global configuration and a customized `demo1` section.